polyphene/docs.holium.org/docs/get-started/setting-up.md

 In this tutorial, we will go through the creation of an Holium project that is tested, documented, and deployed — you can check out the generated project from the tutorial [here](https://github.com/polyphene/getting-started).

-This tutorial is geared at first-time users who want detailed instructions on how to go from zero to a deployed Holium project.
-As we aim to get use to all facets of the Holium CLI we chose a simple use case.
+This tutorial is geared towards first-time users who want detailed instructions on how to go from scratch to a working Holium project.
+As we aim to get use to all facets of the Holium CLI we choose a simple use case.

 The tutorial data are sourced from [Kaggle](https://www.kaggle.com/).
 They represents numbers on avocado sales in the United States.
 The goal of our transformation pipeline is to create a data